Work at the Museum this summer!

 • Legally entitled to work in Canada (have a valid social insurance number).

-Curatorial & Collections Assistant
+Collections & Curatorial Assistant

-Length: May 10 – August 24
+Length: May 20 – August 30

 Wage: $18/ per hour

-Deadline: April 14th 2025.
+Deadline: April 13, 2025.

 Job Description

 Muskoka Lakes Museum stores and exhibits close to five thousand artifacts and archival materials related to the history and culture of Muskoka lakes area.
-The objective of the Curatorial & Collection Assistant is to interpret, preserve, catalogue, digitize and exhibit these collections through updated records, online platforms and gallery tours to foster public engagement and learning of the area’s local cultural heritage
+The objective of the Collection & Curatorial Assistant is to interpret, preserve, catalogue, digitize and exhibit these collections through updated records, online platforms and gallery tours to foster public engagement and learning of the area’s local cultural heritage

 Job Tasks

-• Cataloguing the collection and updating records.
+• Cataloguing the collection and digitizing records/archives.

 • Aiding the Museum Manager in accessioning artifacts and maintaining the collections.